 We are learning a lot about the prevalence and pathways of remission through advances in addiction research; the processes of recovery have yet to fully arrive as a subject of scientific investigation.
 Many of our addiction treatments, including an expanding menu of medications, can facilitate remission; few of those treatments offer hope for the long-term process of character reconstruction to achieve recovery.
 Men and women seeking the latter must look to other contexts for such support.

-Bill White’s recently published Recovery Rising.
+One of Bill White’s books, Recovery Rising.